 Fine art students are involved in various activities outside of the classroom including visits to area art museums and galleries, studio exercises at local points of interest, community arts involvement and personal exhibitions.
-Participation in the student art organization affords opportunities to promote art collaboration across disciplines and fosters each student's professional art development.
+A 2.5 overall grade point average is required for acceptance into the major.